veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.Veracity.Services.Api/DNVGL.Veracity.Services.Api.Directory.md

-# DNVGL.Veracity.Services.Api.Directory
+# Veracity - My Services API v3 - Directory Client
-Provides a client to resources available under the 'Directory' view point of API v3.
+The `DNVGL.Veracity.Services.Api.Directory` package provides a client to resources available under the 'Directory' view point of API v3.

 This view point is appropriate for core Veracity applications where resources are not restricted to any context.